Frequently Asked Questions

 Artist's set a creator share before they press a record.
 The creator share is a percentage value that goes back to the artist every time their record is resold.
 Even if Catalog goes away, artists will continue to collect their creator share.

 Every record has an open offer book that travels with it for its lifetime.
 Additionally, artists and record owners have the option to set a buy it now price, or create a timed auction.
 A buy it now price allows anyone to buy your record on the spot for a set price.
 A timed auction lasts for 24 hours (once the reserve price has been met).
 Within the 24-hour auction window, collectors can bid on your record.
 Each bid is required to be 5% higher than the previous bid placed.
 If a bid is placed within the last 15 minutes of an auction, the countdown will reset back 15 minutes.
 This 15 minute reset window can continue as many times as necessary until the auction has finished.
 The highest bidder at the end will take home your record.
 After the timer has expired, anybody can "settle" the auction by sending a transaction to finalize the exchange.

 When a listener makes an offer on a record, they may include a slice (0-100%).
 Think of the slice as a bidder telling a record owner, “If you accept my offer, when I sell this record, you’ll get a cut.”
 The slice can sweeten the deal for a record owner – especially if the bidder has a history of reputable and tasteful curation – as they may sell the record for higher than average later on.
 When the record is resold, the slice automatically goes to the previous owner.

 I'm an artist - how do I press a Catalog record?

-To start, we're curating small collections that reflect diversity of sound, audience, identity, and taste.
-Soon, we’ll give artist communities the tools to create/curate their own collections, eventually making digital record pressing available to as many music makers as we can support.
+To start, we're hand picking artists that reflect diversity of sound, audience, identity, and taste.
+Soon, we’ll give artist communities the tools to create and curate their own spaces, eventually making digital record pressing available to as many music makers as we can support.
 If you're interested, drop your info on our artist form

 Have more questions?